nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When a Court Case Goes to Trial in Nevada?

-A criminal trial in Nevada can be a lengthy and broad process, even if the offense is minor.
-There are different processes to be duly followed in and out of court before a case can be closed, aligned with the Nevada Criminal Rule of Practice.
-The arraignment is usually the first appearance the defendant makes in court.
-Depending on the offense and type of case, the arraignment will either be in a Nevada justice court or a municipal court.
-When the arraignment starts, the prosecution tables the defendant with a complaint listing the crimes allegedly committed.
-After presenting the evidence, the accused person can plead not guilty or guilty.
+A criminal trial in Nevada may be lengthy and broad, even if the offense is minor.
+Different processes should be duly followed in and out of court before a case can be closed, aligned with the Nevada Criminal Rule of Practice.
+The arraignment is usually the defendant's first appearance in court.
+Depending on the offense and type of case, it may either be in a Nevada justice court or a municipal court.
+When the arraignment starts, the prosecution usually presents the defendant with a complaint listing the crimes allegedly committed.
+After presenting the evidence, the accused person pleads not guilty or guilty.

-If a defendant is found guilty or pleads guilty to a crime during the trial, the judge must impose a sentence.
-In the case of a minor offense, sentencing may take place immediately.
-For felonies and misdemeanors, the judge may set a date for sentencing several weeks ahead to provide both sides ample time for preparation.
-The judge may hand down sentences that may include incarceration, fines, probation, rehabilitation programs, community service, and other court orders.
+The judge may impose a sentence if a defendant is found guilty or pleads guilty to a crime during the trial.
+Sentencing may take place immediately for minor offenses.
+For felonies and misdemeanors, the judge may set a date several weeks ahead to provide both sides ample time for preparation.
+The judge may also hand down sentences including incarceration, fines, probation, rehabilitation programs, community service, and other court orders.

-In a justice court, a jury can only be tried if the defendant writes to the court 30 days to the trial’s beginning.
-Bench trials tend to be less costly and shorter than jury trials because there is no lengthy jury selection process.
+In justice courts, juries are typically employed if the defendant writes to the court 30 days before the trial begins.
+Bench trials are less costly and shorter than jury trials because there is no lengthy jury selection process.

 Can You Be Put on Trial Twice for the Same Crime in Nevada?